jromers/olvm-ansible/README.md

     Project:		Select project from the Github repository
     Playbook:		Select playbook from Project, for example olvm_create_single_vm.yml
     Credentials:		Select Machine (SSH) credential and the Virtualization credentials
-    ariables:		Enter the variables as used in the example default_vars.yml file
+    Variables:		Enter the variables as used in the example default_vars.yml file

+## Secure API connection

+By default the API connection to the OLVM server is insecure, if you want to use a secure API connection then you need to define variable ``olvm_insecure`` and make sure the CA file is available (default location is ``/etc/pki/ovirt-engine/ca.pem``).
+You may use ``olvm_cafile`` to specify alternative location.

+    olvm_insecure: false
+    olvm_cafile: /home/opc/ca.pem

+The CA file can be downloaded from the main OLVM web portal or dierectly from the OLVM server, for example:

+    $ scp root@olvm-mgr:/etc/pki/ovirt-engine/ca.pem /home/opc/ca.pem

 # Variables used in the playbooks